SHDesigns: Embedded Systems Design, Consulting and Developer Resources | Page hits: |

 For portable generators, I like the Connecticut Electric Manual Crossover Panels.
 Here is a sample:

+This is ideal for portable generators as it provides a plug for the generator that can be removed when not in use.
 This has a jack to plug the generator feed.
 There are 6 circuits that you can manually switch to the generator.
 This is for up to 30 amps (7200W.)
+I like the meters as it tells you how much power you are using.
+It cost about $220 and includes detailed instructions.
+This can be done by a home user without major difficulties. |

 Large systems greater than 15KW usually switch the whole house.
 These must be installed by a licensed electrician.
 They may also require a separate gas line and meter as these may require a high volume and higher pressure than your house provides.
 I would not consider this a DIY project in any situation.
 These require putting the transfer switch between the power meter and the breaker panel.
 This must be done by a licensed electrician and usually has strict codes.